musteresel/musteresel.github.io/posts/2023/11/linux-link-serial-ports.md

 The `-v` tells socat to write any transferred data also to stderr, but with some conversions for readability.
 And also with a prefix of `>` or `<` to indicate flow direction.
 One could also use `-x` to get the data as hex (with flow direction indication).

 Usage of `rawer` was necessary in my case - most likely to avoid any conversions (line endings?) from happening.
 The `b921600` is just the baudrate. `socat` of course also has options to specify things like parity and so on.
 Those options should be documented in `man socat` on any linux distribution.

+Side note: This of course affects the timing of the communication line quite a bit!
+So not really an alternative if timing related issues have to be solved.